 One of the last Coast Guard keepers was Boatswains’ Mate Chief Russell Reilly.
 Kelly, his daughter, would dog his footsteps around the lighthouse as he performed his duties.
 She loved the wintertime trips to the mailbox, pulled uphill on a sled by her father.
 After retrieving the mail, the two would glide back home on the sled together.

 Following the light’s automation and the removal of its Fresnel lens to the Maine Lighthouse Museum in Rockland in 1969, the station was leased to the Washington County Vocational Technical Institute in the 1970s.
+The property was added to the National Register of Historic Places as Whitlocks Mill Light Station on January 21, 1988.

-The St. Croix Historical Society applied for and was awarded ownership of Whitlocks Mill Lighthouse in 1997, when the U.S. Coast Guard established a competition for non-profit institutions in Maine to takeover certain light stations.
-However, the Coast Guard still maintains the flashing green light.
-The three-bedroom, 2,428-square-foot keeper’s house and other outbuildings are privately owned (sold in 2004, with an asking price of $350,000) and closed to the public.
-The light was added to the National Register of Historic Places as Whitlocks Mill Light Station on January 21, 1988.
+The St. Croix Historical Society applied for and was awarded ownership of Whitlocks Mill Lighthouse in 1997, as part of the Maine Lights Program.
+The Coast Guard still maintains the tower’s flashing green light.
+The three-bedroom, 2,428-square-foot keeper’s house and other outbuildings are privately owned and closed to the public.
+The dwelling sold in 2004, with an asking price of $350,000.